When temperatures drop, it's a good idea to carry out a few quick jobs around your home and garden to prepare for the colder months.

 1. Insulation for your attic and walls

-Help keep your house warm by having good loft insulation if it’s suitable for your property.
+Help keep your house warm by having good loft insulation and consider wall cavity insulation if it's suitable for your property.
 This doesn't have to be a big expense; there are a number of government grants that pay for the installation.
 Check with your local council for more info

 2. Draught excluders